Management of Moderate to Severe Burns

 Basics

-Intravenous fluids may
+Intravenous fluids may be used for:

 Maintenance

-unable to take in adequate fluids or losing increased amounts and correct
+provide daily fluid requirement in patients unable to take in adequate fluids or losing increased amounts and correct dehydration

 Use crystalloids to maintain volume.